 Chronic swelling requires meticulous skin care.
 People must be careful not to damage the skin and to thoroughly clean any minor cuts and scrapes.
 Such care helps prevent bacterial infections.
 Swelling may be reduced by wrapping elastic bandages around the affected limb or by elevating the limb.
 If elephantiasis, including swelling in the scrotum, is severe, surgery may be done to improve drainage in the lymphatic system.

-Bacterial infections are treated with antibiotics given by mouth.
+Bacterial skin infections are treated with antibiotics given by mouth.
 The antibiotics may slow or prevent progression to elephantiasis.

 For lung-related problems, diethylcarbamazine, taken for 14 to 21 days, is effective.
 However, the infection recurs in about one fourth of people.
 For them, treatment must be repeated.